davidlaprade/davidlaprade.github.io/_posts/2018-9-8-optimal-roth-vs-traditional-mix.md

   funds you accumulate
 * you don't collect Social Security until [you qualify for full benefits at age 66](https://www.ssa.gov/planners/retire/retirechart.html)
-* you don't
+* you live in a state without income taxes

 Any of all of these assumptions might be false.
+To the extent that they are, this admittedly reduces the accuracy of the simulator.

-But I contend that with respect to answering our questions they constitute at worst a rounding error -- or, we have no way of knowing whether they will be true or not.
+But I contend that with respect to answering our questions they constitute at worst a rounding error.
+They don't make a big difference.

 ### Running Simulations